erinmcj/nodejs-express-axios-starter/README.md

 ## How to run linting checks
 1. Run `npm run linter` to run linting checks

+## How to run tests
+# Unit tests
+1. npm run test-unit

+# Integration tests
+1. npm run test-integration

 ## Backend
-1. Follow the steps to run the backend for this application <a href="https://github.com/shaunganley/java-dropwizard-flyway-starter" target="_blank">here</a>
+1. Follow the steps to run the backend for this application <a href="https://github.com/thomkainos/kainos-job-role-manager-backend" target="_blank">here</a>